 The automatic-on headlamp feature provides increased visibility of the rider to other motorists.
 Be sure headlamp is on at all times.
 Poor visibility of rider to other motorists can result in death or serious injury.
 (00030b)

 Prepare

-- 1. Check tire pressure. - Adjust suspension preload.
+- 1. Check tire pressure. - Adjust suspension preload for rider and intended load.
 Preload adjustments will vary by model.
-See BEFORE RIDING > SUSPENSION ADJUSTMENTS (Page 51) - Nightster (RH975): Adjust suspension preload for a 75 kg (165 lb) rider. - Sportster S (RH1250S): Adjust suspension preload for rider and intended load. - Fill fuel tank or add an equal amount of ballast.
+See BEFORE RIDING > SUSPENSION ADJUSTMENTS (Page 43). - Fill fuel tank or add an equal amount of ballast.

 Check Alignment